Josignacio: Social causes and charity work

-Art in public places
+Public art

-In 2011, Josignacio produced a 8 foot x 12 foot mural titled Tree of Life in Asbury Park, New Jersey.
+In 2011, Josignacio produced an 8-foot x 12 foot mural titled Tree of Life in Asbury Park, New Jersey.
 This triptych represents a convergence of the past, present and future, to create an image of humanity, and is dedicated to the children of Asbury Park.
 Tree of Life is permanently located at the Asbury Park Transportation Center on Main Street in Asbury Park, New Jersey.
+Tree of Life was the first artwork to be exhibited in the Asbury Park Transportation Center and is valued at US$180,000.

+In 2017, Josignacio donated a diptych of José Martí to the permanent collection of the Biblioteca Nacional de Cuba José Martí (the José Martí National Library of Cuba).
+The diptych was inspired by a quote from Martí: “Mi verso es de un verde claro y de un carmín encendido” ("My verse is light green and burning carmine”), which defined the joint color field background of the works.
+They were unveiled in the exhibition “Martí visto por Josignacio” (Martí seen by Josignacio) at the El Reino de Este mundo Gallery, of the National Library of Cuba.